JaviLianes8/BirthdayNotifierApp/README.md

 ## Running

 After installing the debug APK on a device, sign in with Google.
 Use the **Test** button to send notifications immediately or open the birthday list to manage your entries.
-The app will automatically run every day at 9 AM to send WhatsApp messages to matching birthdays.
+The app will automatically run each day at the configured time (9 AM by default) to send WhatsApp messages to matching birthdays.
+The time can be changed from the Settings screen.